Want to transition Christmas decor into winter decor? Here are five simple steps to slowly ease into the new season.

 Here are some of my favorite winter scents:

-I know it’s going to be a year full of promise and possibility.
+I know it’s going to be full of promise and possibility.

 I know it’s going to be an exciting next chapter.